- Cybersecurity is of paramount importance as cyber threats continue to grow in complexity, with businesses facing a multitude of potential breaches.

 Essential 8 cyber security and advanced cyber security measures work hand in hand to deliver robust security outcomes.

 Adhering to the Essential Eight Maturity Model and implementing advanced cyber security measures is paramount for businesses in today’s digital landscape.
-The Essential 8 cyber security framework provides a foundational blueprint for bolstering cybersecurity defences, enabling organisations to proactively mitigate threats and minimise vulnerabilities.
+The Essential 8 cyber security framework provides a foundational blueprint for bolstering cybersecurity defences, enabling organisations to proactively mitigate security threats and minimise vulnerabilities.
 In conjunction with the essential 8, embracing advanced security measures is essential to stay ahead of the evolving tactics employed by cybercriminals.
 By prioritising these strategies, businesses can safeguard their data, assets, and operations, ensuring the resilience and continuity of their operations in an increasingly interconnected and threat-prone environment.

 VITG – Managing security for Australian businesses